dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 1. The **fcst_file** argument names the gridded file in either GRIB or NetCDF containing the model data to be verified.

-2. The **obs_file** argument indicates the NetCDF file (output of PB2NC or ASCII2NC) containing the point observations to be used for verifying the model.
+2. The **obs_file** argument indicates the MET NetCDF point observation file to be used for verifying the model.
+Python embedding for point observations is also supported, as described in :numref:`pyembed-point-obs-data`.

 3. The **config_file** argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.

 Optional arguments for point_stat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 4. The **-point_obs** file may be used to pass additional NetCDF point observation files to be used in the verification.
-The python embedding will be activated if the **file** begines with 'PYTHON_NUMPY=" and followed by a python script name.
+Python embedding for point observations is also supported, as described in :numref:`pyembed-point-obs-data`.

 5. The **-obs_valid_beg** time option in YYYYMMDD[_HH[MMSS]] format sets the beginning of the observation matching time window, overriding the configuration file setting.